dr. M. Hoogvliet

 Awards, grants and prizes

-1992 External funding for PhD project awarded by the Netherlands Organization for Scientific Research (NWO).
+1992 Funding for PhD project awarded by the Netherlands Organization for Scientific Research (NWO; Dutch Research Council).

 1999 Personal postdoctoral project, awarded after open international competition by the Bonus Incentive Scheme “Cultural Change”, University of Groningen (4 years 0.5fte, comparable to NWO Veni).